Kayunga: Points of interest

-The following points of interest are located within the town limits, or close to its edges:
+The following points of interest are located within or close to the town limits:

 The offices of Kayunga Town Council and Kayunga District Administration are located in the center of town.
 Also located here are the head office of Kayunga Journalists Association and the headquarters of Rural Initiative for Development and Empowerment (RIDE-UGANDA), a non-government organisation, as well as Kayunga Central Market.

 In the middle of town, is the 200-bed Kayunga Regional Referral Hospital.
 The facility was renovated and expanded between 2018 and 2021, at a cost of USh70 billion (approx. US$20 million at that time).

 The southern end of the Kayunga–Galiraya Road is located in the centre of town.
 Also, the western end of Kayunga–Busaana–Nabuganyi Road is located in Kayunga.
 The 183 megawatts Isimba Hydroelectric Power Station is located 21 km, by road, northeast of the town of Kayunga.